-- 56.F.I.
-Unless the Sprott School of Business establishes departments within the Faculty, tenure and or promotion applications will be dealt with by an Area Group Tenure and Promotion Committee who shall consist of at least five (5) faculty members from the same area group as the applicant.
+Unless the Sprott School of Business establishes departments within the Faculty, tenure and/or promotion applications will be dealt with by an Area Group Tenure and Promotion Committee who shall consist of at least five (5) faculty members from the same area group as the applicant.
 The Area Group Tenure and Promotion Committee shall elect a chair from among its membership.
 This committee shall take on the role of the unit level committee.
-There shall also be a Faculty-wide Tenure and Promotion Committee that shall consist of the Dean, who shall act as chairperson, and at least six (6) other faculty members at the rank of Associate Professor or above, and it shall be as representative as possible of the ranks and the areas of interest and diversity in the School, including non-tenured members.
+There shall also be a Faculty-wide Tenure and Promotion Committee that shall consist of the Dean, who shall act as chairperson, and at least six (6) other faculty members, and it shall be as representative as possible of the ranks and areas of interest and diversity in the School, including non-tenured members.
 A majority of the committee shall be tenured faculty at the rank of Associate Professor or above.
-This committee shall take on the combined roles of the Unit level and Faculty level committees as described in this "Article" and this combination shall not be interpreted in any way so as to deny a candidate a right they would have from either or both of those two committees in the normal procedures described in this "Article." - 5.F.II.
-The Committee shall prepare a statement, signed by all the Committee members, of its recommendation and the reasons for it.
-Any disagreement within the Committee concerning its recommendation shall also be described in the statement.
-For each candidate, the recommendation, together with the curriculum vitae and the complete dossier, an evaluation of each of the categories identified in the criteria for tenure and promotion, and the Faculty Tenure and Promotion Committee's vote and recommendation, shall be made to the University Tenure and Promotion Committee.
-If a faculty employee applies for tenure and promotion in their fourth or fifth year of service and at the unit level Tenure and Promotion committee there is a negative decision, the candidate may withdraw his/her application without prejudice. - 5.F.III.
-All other tenure and promotion procedures and criteria shall apply. - 5.G.
-A candidate may at this time submit additional information to the Dean(s) if s/he believes his/her case not to have been adequately represented.
-This is the final time, prior to the appeal processes at which any new information can be added to the file during the entirety of the review process.

-6-10.4 Faculty Tenure and Promotion Committees
+10.4 Faculty Tenure and Promotion Committees

-6.A.(a) By November 15 July 1 of each year, each Dean shall establish a Faculty Tenure and Promotion Committee (FTPC) comprised as follows:

-- The Dean who shall be the chairperson; and,- - The Chair/Director of each sub-unit; and, - One (1) faculty member selected by the tenure and promotion committee in each sub-unit.
+- (a) By July 1 of each year, each Dean shall establish a Faculty Tenure and Promotion Committee (FTPC) comprised as follows: - The Dean who shall be the chairperson; and, - The Chair/Director of each sub-unit; and, - One (1) faculty member selected by the tenure and promotion committee in each sub-unit.

-The Committee shall be constituted with aAt least eight (8) other faculty employees, unless all the members are elected by the appropriate Faculty Board, in which case, it may be less than eight (8), at the rank of Associate Professor or above and it shall be as representative as possible of the areas of interest in the Faculty.
+The Committee shall be constituted with at least eight (8) faculty employees and it shall be as representative as possible of the areas of interest in the Faculty.

-- All letters of reference solicited in relation to tenure and promotion become part of the candidate's official dossier and are considered by the Faculty Tenure and Promotion Committee. - All voting shall be on a "yes" or "no" basis by secret ballot.
+- (b) All letters of reference solicited in relation to promotion become part of the candidate's official dossier and are considered by the Faculty Tenure and Promotion Committee. - (c) All voting shall be on a "yes" or "no" basis by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate.
-The appropriate committee shall vote and make one of the following recommendations: - All voting shall be be on a "yes" or "no" basis by secret ballot.
+The appropriate committee shall vote and make one of the following recommendations: - (d) All voting shall be by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate.
 Where the committee is considering a negative decision, the candidate shall be invited to meet with the committee to address its concerns with a CUASA representative present.
+The appropriate committee shall vote and make one of the following recommendations:

+For Tenure:

-The appropriate committee shall vote and make one of the following recommendations: - 56.B.I. (i) For Tenure and Promotion to Associate Professor: - Tenure and promotion be granted. - Tenure and promotion not be granted. - Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in either the first or the second year of the extension (this can only be granted to a candidate once with the exception of a duty to accommodate). - Tenure not be granted.
+- Tenure be granted. - Tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in either the first or second year of the extension (this can only be granted to a candidate once with the exception of a duty to accommodate). - Tenure not be granted.
 This determination can be used only when the member has exhausted all deferral(s).

-6.B.I. (ii)--For Promotion to Associate Professor:
+For Promotion to Associate Professor:

-- Promotion be granted. - · Promotion be denied.
+- Promotion be granted. - Promotion be denied.

-56.B.II. (iii)-For Promotion to Full Professor:
+For Promotion to Full Professor:

-- Promotion be granted.

-- Promotion be denied. not be granted

-- 6.C.I.a. (e) The chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.

-In the event of an appeal the candidate concerned shall be informed of the vote on his/her candidacy. - In the event of perceived deficiencies with respect to the criteria for tenure and promotion to Associate Professor, a-When the faculty committee has identified that a member did not meet the unit criteria for tenure, a candidate may not be denied tenure or promotion or both unless: - (a) unless there have been annual reviews of performance as detailed in Article 1.B.III.; and, - (b) deficiencies were discussed and a plan for rectification negotiated with the candidate as soon as the deficiencies were known and in any event early enough for the candidate to have had a reasonable opportunity to rectify them prior to application for tenure.
+- Promotion be granted. - Promotion be denied. - (e) The chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.
+In the event of an appeal the candidate concerned shall be informed of the vote on his/her candidacy. - (f) When the faculty committee has identified that a member did not meet the unit criteria for tenure, a candidate may not be denied tenure unless: - (a) there have been annual reviews of performance as detailed in Article 1.B.II; and, - (b) deficiencies were discussed and a plan for rectification negotiated with the candidate as soon as the deficiencies were known and in any event early enough for the candidate to have had a reasonable opportunity to rectify them prior to application for tenure.